Electrode-iOS/ELWebService/docs/Programming-Guide.md

 service
     .GET("/brewers")
     .response { data, response in
-        // filter reseponses that do not respond with status 200
+        // filter responses that do not have status 200

         if let httpResponse = response as?
 NSHTTPURLResponse where httpResponse.statusCode != 200 {